 - Find a wealth of information to help you with all of life's financial challenges whether you are starting your first job or getting ready to retire

 - Locate information on a broad range of financial topics contributed by many organizations throughout the U.S.

 Take Charge America

-Take Charge America has been committed to helping people around the country improve their financial futures for 25 years.
+Take Charge America is committed to helping people around the country improve their financial future.
 The staff works with individuals and families facing a variety of financial challenges to help them achieve self-reliance, financial stability, and financial independence.
 Services include:

 - Financial education

 - Housing counseling including foreclosure prevention counseling, pre-purchase counseling, reverse mortgage counseling

 Financial Education for Military Personnel